rolling-scopes-school/tasks/stage1/modules/clean-code/materials/html-and-css-extended.md

 </ul>
 ```

 As an example, let's look at the site menu.
-It can be in the header and in the side of the site - so it is a block.
+It can be in the header and on the side of the site - so it is a block.
 It has mandatory parts: menu list items, title - these are its elements.
 If some menu element is active, it is given a modifier.

 #### Even more interesting things about BEM: